SusanFair/kickstarter-analysis/README.md

 ### Conclusion of anlysis of Outcomes based on Goals?
 The analysis for successfull outcomes based on campaign goal sizes was a bit broader.
 Campaign goals below $1000 had high success rates with 75% being successful.
 However other ranges saw similar rates with goals between 35000 to 39999 and 40000 to 44999 each having a success rate of 67%.
-It would then be concluded that either lower goals (less than $1000) or midrange goals (between $35000 and $49999) would have the highest changes of success.
-It was also evident that the higher dollar ranges had distintcly lower success, with ranges over 45000 having a success rate of less than 14%.
-It should also be noted that the failed campaigns were the mirror image of the successful ones.
+It could then be concluded that either lower goals (less than $1000) or midrange goals (between $35000 and $49999) would have the highest chances of success.
+It was also evident that the higher dollar ranges of goals had distintcly lower success, with ranges over 45000 having a success rate of less than 14%.
+It can also be noted that the failed campaigns were the mirror image of the successful ones.

 The following chart will show clearly the overall results: